nancypaucar/DH150-2020W/README.md

 [Weblink](https://www.ccwo.org/)

-Brief evaluation of the website: Based on initial impression of the website, I feel that it needs to limit the amount of text it contains.
+###### Brief evaluation of the website:
+Based on initial impression of the website, I feel that it needs to limit the amount of text it contains.
 It feels cluttered and is exhausting to read through.
 The antiquated aesthetics and organization of the site also do not make me think that this is a very bright and friendly community.
 There's also many problems with media content on their site.
 I am having trouble understanding the church's main focuses and goals.

 ### 1: Visibility of system status
 ###### Examples:
+Pros: Network Status, Battery Status

+Con:
-Con: Map does not show you where you if you are near or far away from location, Contact form does not tell you how soon they will get back to you
+Contact form does not tell you how soon they will get back to you

 Severity rating (1)